andykswong/mugl/README.md

 ## Overview

-`mugl` is a minimal, modern WebGL 2.0 3D graphics abstraction layer that removes the verbosity and state management aspect of WebGL.
-It is designed to be a simplified version of the [WebGPU](https://gpuweb.github.io/gpuweb/) API.
-If you want to write simple, low-level graphics code in WebGPU style today, `mugl` is for you.
+`mugl` is a minimal, modern 3D graphics abstraction layer that provides simplified [WebGPU](https://gpuweb.github.io/gpuweb/)-style  low-level graphics API.
+It supports WebGL 2.0 backend, removing the verbosity and state management aspect of WebGL, with WebGPU backend under development.

 `mugl` runs on any modern web browser, and mobile via React Native.
 It provides WebAssembly (WASM) bindings in addition to JavaScript.
-With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same JavaScript 3D app code on WASM (see [examples](#examples)).
+With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same code on WASM (see [examples](#examples)).
 Additional WASM language bindings (e.g. Rust) and platform supports (e.g. native Desktop) are planned.

 ## Documentation
 - Latest JavaScript / AssemblyScript interface: [(link)](http://andykswong.github.io/mugl/latest/docs)